 - You can use fresh or frozen blueberries in this recipe.

-- I like to add a piece of foil to cover the loaf towards the end of baking to ensure that it cooks through without over-browning.
+- I like to add a piece of foil to cover the loaf toward the end of baking to ensure it cooks through without over-browning.

 - This bread takes a while to bake due to the bananas and berries.